GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/PoroLinearElasticAnisotropic.rst

 Variations
 ==========
 The application of linear poroelasticity as presented above is typically restricted to the case of `infinitesimal strain <https://en.wikipedia.org/wiki/Infinitesimal_strain_theory>`__.
 For the case of `infinitesimal strain <https://en.wikipedia.org/wiki/Infinitesimal_strain_theory>`__, the above relations are applied directly.
 For the case of `finite strain <https://en.wikipedia.org/wiki/Finite_strain_theory>`__, the above relations may be slightly modified to an incremental update and rotation:

 .. math::
    \Delta \tensor{\sigma\prime} &= \tensor{C} \cdot \hat{\tensor{D}},\\
    \tensor{\sigma\prime}^{n+1} &= \hat{\tensor{R}}( \tensor{\sigma\prime}^{n} + \Delta \tensor{\sigma\prime} ) \hat{\tensor{R}}^T,

 where :math:`\hat{\tensor{D}}` is the "incremental rate of deformation tensor" and :math:`\hat{\tensor{R}}` is the incremental rotation tensor, which are typically calculated from the `velocity gradient <https://en.wikipedia.org/wiki/Strain-rate_tensor>`__.
 This extension into finite strain constitutes a `hypo-elastic update <https://en.wikipedia.org/wiki/Hypoelastic_material>`__, and the choice of method to calculate :math:`\hat{\tensor{D}}`, and :math:`\hat{\tensor{R}}` determines if the update is objective.
 One commonly used method is the `Hughes-Winget <https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.1620151210>`__ algorithm.

-Usage
+Parameters
 =========================

 The following attributes are supported:

 .. include:: /coreComponents/fileIO/schema/docs/PoroLinearElasticAnisotropic.rst

-Input example
+Example
 =========================

 .. code-block:: xml